Input Controls

 choose

-when you have fewer than 3 options for better user experience.
+Use choose instead of select when you have fewer than 3 options for better user experience.

 Example